 Accommodation: Bellavista Cloud Forest Lodge

-We begin our journey by ascending to the higher elevations of Yanacocha Reserve, a 1,200-hectare protected area surrounded by agricultural land interspersed with patches of mature forest.
-This reserve is home to the Black-breasted Puffleg (Eriocnemis nigrivestis), Quito’s emblematic bird since 2005.
-As we explore, we’ll have opportunities to spot high-altitude species such as the Scarlet-bellied Mountain-Tanager, Hooded Mountain-Tanager, Black-chested Mountain-Tanager, Tawny Antpitta, Sapphire-vented Puffleg, Buff-winged Starfrontlet, Sword-billed Hummingbird, and many more.
+Our exploration of the 1,200-hectare Yanacocha Reserve begins with a climb into its higher elevations, a protected area nestled within farmland dotted with mature forests.
+This reserve provides a habitat for the Black-breasted Puffleg (Eriocnemis nigrivestis), designated Quito's emblematic bird in 2005.
+During our explorations, we can expect to see a variety of high-altitude species such as Scarlet-bellied Mountain-Tanager, Hooded Mountain-Tanager, Black-chested Mountain-Tanager, Tawny Antpitta, Sapphire-vented Puffleg, Buff-winged Starfrontlet, Sword-billed Hummingbird, and many more.

-Descending the mountain, we may encounter Torrent Ducks navigating the fast-flowing streams and catch a glimpse of the White-capped Dipper.
+As we descend the mountain, we might see Torrent Ducks in the fast streams and likely a White-capped Dipper.

-As night falls, we have an excellent chance of spotting the Olinguito, a species only formally described in 2013, along with Kinkajous and other nocturnal wildlife.
+Nighttime offers an excellent chance to observe the Olinguito—a species newly described in 2013—along with Kinkajous and other nocturnal creatures.

 Meals: Breakfast, Lunch and Dinner